 Objective: To take your existing knowledge of double-knitting techniques and push its limits by adding openwork and lace techniques.

 Description: The more I double-knit, the more possibilities I see opening up before me.
 I love the possibilities of lace – the elegant shapes and flowing forms that can be generated with just a few holes and decreases.
 As I push the boundaries of double-knitting, how could I not try double-knit lace?
 It turns out that there are a myriad ways to do it – and not all of them are interchangeable.
 In this workshop, you’ll learn 3 of the methods of double-knit openwork that I’ve discovered, and the pros and cons of each.
 As with the other advanced workshops, you’ll also learn a really clean double-knit selvedge and a bind-off that mirrors the cast-on.

-Requirements: 2 highly-contrasting colors of plain yarn in the DK to worsted weight range and a pair of straight or circular needles in a size or two up from the proper size.
-Previous double-knitting experience required -- you should either have taken Alasdair’s Double-Knitting Off The Grid workshop in person or completed the Craftsy class, or have done some other double-knitting increases and decreases on your own or in another workshop.
-You should also be comfortable with basic single-layer lace knitting and following it in charts.
+Requirements: 2 solid colors (one light, one darker) of plain yarn in the fingering to sport weight range and a pair of straight or circular needles a size or two larger than you would normally use for that yarn.
+Previous experience in modern (two colors at once) double-knitting required — you should either have taken Alasdair’s Introduction to Double-knitting workshop in person or completed the Craftsy class, or have recently done some other double-knitting colorwork on your own or in another workshop.
+You should also be comfortable with basic single-layer lace knitting (decreases and yarnovers) and working from charts.